cloud-gov/compliance/README.md

   ```

 0. Create component documentation using the [opencontrol schema](https://github.com/opencontrol/schemas) and update the `components` object in the opencontrol.yaml with the documentation path.
-0. "Import" the Cloud.gov dependencies.
+0. "Import" the cloud.gov dependencies.

   ```bash